nazdridoy/ngpt/docs/configuration.md

   - `--language <lang>`: Specify the programming language for code generation (default: `python`).
 - `-t, --text`: Use a multiline editor for input.
 - `-p, --pipe`: Read from stdin and use content in your prompt with {} placeholder.
-- `--rewrite`: Rewrite text from stdin to be more natural while preserving tone and meaning.
+- `-r, --rewrite`: Rewrite text from stdin to be more natural while preserving tone and meaning.
-- `--gitcommsg`: Generate AI-powered git commit messages from staged changes or diff file.
+- `-g, --gitcommsg`: Generate AI-powered git commit messages from staged changes or diff file.

 ### Output Control Flags